mlcommons/algorithmic-efficiency/docker/README.md

 ```

 ### Container Entry Point Flags
 You can run a container that will download data to the host VM (if not already downloaded), run a submission or both.
-If you only want to download data you can run the container with just the `-d` and `-f` flags (`-f` is required if `-d` is 'imagenet').
+If you only want to download data you can run the container with just the `-d` and `-f` flags (`-f` is only required if `-d` is 'imagenet').
 If you want to run a submission you will have to pass the `-s`, `-t`, `-e`, `-w` flags.

 The container entrypoint script provides the following flags:
 - `-d` dataset: can be 'imagenet', 'fastmri', 'librispeech', 'criteo' or 'ogbg'.
 Setting this flag will download data if `~/data/<dataset>` does not exist on the host machine.
 Required for runnign a submission.